RudolphRiedel/USB_CAN-FD/README.md

 This is WIP, the first two Revisions are up and running, the protoype boards for the third revision that is published here are ordered.

+The software for this project is here: https://github.com/jgressmann/supercan